Mass Effect 3: From Ashes: Controversy

 The decision to release From Ashes as a paid DLC on the same date as the launch of Mass Effect 3 was controversial and generated criticism from players.
 Shortly after the pack's release, one player uploaded a video on YouTube with alleged proof that the contents of From Ashes are included on the disc but deliberately withheld by the publisher unless an additional amount of money to use the content is paid, even though work has been completed prior to the release date.
 Wes Fenlon from PC Gamer commented that most of his colleagues did not experience any interactions with Javik when they first played Mass Effect 3 following its launch, as they did not pay extra for the DLC pack.
 He noted that it reflects poorly on the developers that the one character who could offer significant insight into Prothean race, culture and history was locked behind a paywall, even if said character is not pivotal to the plot of Mass Effect 3.

 Several BioWare staff members, including Hudson and Gamble, publicly defended the business practice.
 At the 2012 Game Developers Conference (GDC), game designer and former BioWare staff Christina Norman asked players to judge the DLC on the quality of its content as opposed to the timing of its release.
 Electronic Arts eventually responded with a press release, and clarified that for the player to access the contents of the pack, an additional download of about 600 megabytes in size that is not on the disc is required.

+The presence of Day-One DLC in many of the video games EA published was identified as a factor behind its placement as the "worst company in America" according to a 2012 polling held by Consumerist.